 Founded in 1933, Monmouth earned university designation from the State of New Jersey in March 1995.
-The 168-acre, park-like campus includes two nationally recognized historic buildings, one of which is a landmark.
+The 170-acre, parklike campus includes two nationally recognized historic buildings, one of which is a National Historic Landmark.

-In the 2017-2018 academic year, Monmouth University enrolled approximately 6,300 undergraduate and graduate students in seven schools that offer bachelor's, master's, and doctoral degree programs in the humanities, social sciences, science, education, business, social work, nursing, and health studies.
+In the 2021-2022 academic year, Monmouth University enrolled approximately 5,400 undergraduate and graduate students in seven schools that offer bachelor's, master's, and doctoral degree programs in the humanities, social sciences, science, education, business, social work, nursing, and health studies.

-Approximately 1,800 undergraduate students reside in 11 residence halls, three apartment complexes on-campus, and two apartment complexes off-campus.
-Approximately 200 students are housed in off-campus university-owned and -sponsored apartments.
-Our suburban campus is located less than a mile from the Atlantic Ocean
+Approximately 800 undergraduate students reside in 11 residence halls, three apartment complexes on campus, and one off-campus apartment complex.
+Approximately 150 students are housed in off-campus university-owned apartments.
+Our suburban campus is located less than a mile from the Atlantic Ocean.